 * Jellum and a team of 20 built The Mantis just outside Zion National Park in 2010.
 Five hundred hours of design work and more than 3,000 labor hours went into its construction.

 * The Mantis actually drives!
-On two occasions it drove to and appeared in the annual “Burning Man” summer festival held in the Black Rock Desert of Northern Nevada – to this day it is still a street-legal kinetic mobile fire art vehicle.
+On two occasions, it drove to and appeared in the annual “Burning Man” summer festival held in the Black Rock Desert of Northern Nevada – to this day, and it is still a street-legal kinetic mobile fire art vehicle.

 * This was Kirk’s first art project and was such a rewarding experience that he has since left his 15-year career as an aerospace engineer to become the renowned artist he is today.